 This past week Mr. Misadventures and I were watching an episode of Des racines et des ailes (roots and wings) which we recorded from TV5, our only source of French TV.
 It is our favorite show because we love discovering interesting and unique history about France.
 This particular episode called “Le génie des bâtisseurs” (the genius of the builders) covered various kings and royalty who built some of the most magnificent châteaus that are still some of France’s most prized treasures.

-Unless you were asleep at the wheel in the early 2000’s, it is likely you read The Da Vinci Code or at least saw the movie which came out in 2006.
-So you liable to be aware of some of the history surrounding Da Vinci and France, but there is a lot more and it is fascinating.
+Unless you were asleep at the wheel in the early 2000s, it is likely you read The Da Vinci Code or at least saw the movie which came out in 2006.
+So you are probably aware of some of the history surrounding Da Vinci and France, but there is a lot more and it is fascinating.

 During the summer of 2004, I visited the château at Chambord where there is a second copy of The Last Supper (fun to study if you are a Da Vinci Code fan!).
 There is a beautiful helix staircase that is similarly present at the Château de Blois.
 Another château and residence of François I is the Château in d’Amboise where I have visited a couple of times.
 But more interesting than the chateau is the last home of da Vinci located in Amboise as well.
 I had no idea of its existence, Mr. Misadventures and I sort of stumbled onto it while walking around the town.

 Known as the Clos Luce, this home, museum, and park are fascinating to explore.
 While looking for the exact name of the location, I found this great post by Tara Bradford of Paris Parfait.
 As she is a really good photographer the photos in the post are worth checking out.
 I spent several hours wandering around, checking out some of the many, many inventions that this brilliant man created.
 This is just one example: